-This year the 8-10s Improv group are learning all about improv comedy whilst exploring performance skills.
+This year the 8-11s Improv group are learning all about improv comedy whilst exploring performance skills.
 Movement, mime, and drama games culminate in creating scenes and skits with a comic twist.
-From Sept 2018 this group will meet at Gilded Balloon venue Rose Theatre where they will perform at the end of each term to an invited audience.
+From Aug 2019 this group will meet at Leith Community Centre and the group perform at the end of each term to an invited audience.

 |What to Bring:||

 Loose, comfortable clothes and a bottle of water

 The group perform each term to an invited audience.
 In the past they have performed at the Monkey Barrel and the Rose Theatre.

 Caroline is an actor and theatre practitioner based in Edinburgh.

 As an actor she has performed all over Scotland and internationally, with a variety of stage and screen experience.
 Caroline is also a comedy improviser and a core member of acclaimed improv troupe, To Be Continued, performing and workshopping on a regular basis.

 As a theatre practitioner Caroline has worked with people of all ages and abilities, teaching and facilitating for organisations including EIF Creative Learning, Lung Ha Theatre Company, Chickenshed, Joyworks, Improv Academy and North Edinburgh Arts.

 Ailis Paterson: Assistant